-- Any complaints that are not directly a matter of academic grading should be brought to the attention of the academic chair via a scheduled meeting, phone call, or in writing. - 2.
-If the academic chair and the other party cannot come to a resolution regarding the complaint, the party should appeal to the Student Services Dean. - 3.
-The Student Services Dean must be provided with a written complaint and a meeting with the other party will be scheduled.
+- Any complaints that are not directly a matter of academic grading should be brought to the attention of the Academic Chair via a scheduled meeting, phone call, or in writing. - If the Academic Chair and the other party cannot come to a resolution regarding the complaint, the party should appeal to the Student Services Dean. - The Student Services Dean must be provided with a written complaint and a meeting with the other party will be scheduled.
 The meeting may be in person or via phone conversation. - 4.
-The academic chair will receive notice of any final agreement that is made by the Student Services Dean.
-The complaint and any resolution will be analyzed by the academic chair for the purpose of determining the program's involvement in the complaint and appropriate

-- changes in program/major policies and procedures will follow if warranted. - 5.
-The decision of the Student Services Dean is final.
+The Academic Chair will receive notice of any final agreement that is made by the Student Services Dean.
+The complaint and any resolution will be analyzed by the Academic Chair for the purpose of determining the program's involvement in the complaint and appropriate changes in program/major policies and procedures will follow, if warranted. - The decision of the Student Services Dean is final.

-Internship
+Internship/Capstone

-As a career-oriented college, all students are required to complete an Internship.
+As a career-oriented college, Central Penn requires all students to complete an Internship.
 Internships range in hours from 180 to 560 hours.
 Traditional students are eligible for internship upon completion of all coursework and should register for internship during their final term of classes.
-Continuing education students are eligible for alternative internship arrangements through petition and proposal.
-For further information on this process and its requirements, see the academic chair of your division.
+Continuing Education students have the option of choosing a capstone course in place of the traditional internship.
+This can be done at both, the associate and bachelor degree level.
+This course requires an extensive research project and paper related to the student's chosen career path.
+For further information on this process, see the Continuing Education Dean.